 2016: Good Food Awards Committee - There are over 300 unique types of honey in the U.S. The Good Food Awards will showcase honeys most distinctive in clarity and depth of flavor, produced by beekeepers practicing good animal husbandry and social responsibility.
 From rooftop urban hives to busy bees pollinating organic orchards and meadows filled with wildflowers, awards will be given out in Liquid & Naturally Crystallized, Creamed, Comb and Infused Honey subcategories.

 2008-Present: Treatment Free, Sustainable Beekeeper and Advocate for Nature, San Francisco - Foot Soldier against the pesticide infrastructure and Big Agribusiness.
 Terry is a beeswax artist and poet, a five-time presenter at the California Academy of Science, a street activist and her urban San Francisco rooftop honey is a Good Foods Award winner.
 See Press Page for articles about UrbanBeeSF.
 And please buy and support systemic-free plants and trees only!
-The power of your spending habits is unexplored.
+The power of your spending habits is immense.

 2000-2003: Save Ahmanson Ranch, Los Angeles - Activist - Victory!
 3000 pristine woodland acres saved forever at edge of Los Angeles donated for conservancy and green space.
 Developers had planned several hotels, golf courses and hundreds of Mansions which would have decimated all wildlife, headwaters and any green space.